waelhammoudeh/osmium-tool_slackbuild/README.md

 README_REPO

-Osmium is a multipurpose command line tool for working with OpenStreetMap data based on the Osmium library.
+Osmium is a multipurpose command line tool for working with OpenStreetMap data files based on the Osmium library.

-This repository has Slackware build scripts for the osmium tool.
+This repository has Slackware build script for the osmium tool.
+There is only one SlackBuild script here now - I had three!
- It includes the following three (3) directories:

-1) protozero-slackbuild
-2) libosmium-slackbuild
-3) osmium-slackbuild

-There is also a fourth directory named "sources-used".
-Note that I can not re / distribute sources.
-This directory is ignored by git.

-See the README file in each directory please.
+If you are upgrading from my earlier version, please remove protozero and libosmium packages before building this new osmium-tool version.
+Also please use the provided "download-sources.sh" script to get all needed three files.

 Wael Hammoudeh
+11/6/2021